youyoubirds/OpenSpeedy-Dynamic/README.md

-Send Message to OpenSpeedy's MainWindow and OpenSpeedy Modify Speed dynamicly.
+Send Message to OpenSpeedy's MainWindow and Allow it to dynamically adjust the acceleration.